danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 ## Data Partition

 There is a middle way between these two options, which is to partition data via a unique id, maintaining data uniqueness as in the tenancy approach while not requiring the overhead of managing the `tenant` concept.
+[Initial draft](data-partition.md)

 It seems best to indicate the data partition as an optional URI segment, after the optional version segment.
 Here's why: